-UAE Businesses Brace For Eid Surge
+UAE Businesses Brace for Eid Surge

-(MENAFN- Mid-East) Businesses in the UAE are anticipating a significant surge in activity during Eid.
+(MENAFN- Nausheen Shamsher) Dubai, UAE, April 2024: Businesses in the UAE are anticipating a significant surge in activity during Eid.
 As one of the most celebrated festivals in the region, Eid brings about a palpable sense of joy and festivity, accompanied by increased consumer spending.
 From retail outlets offering special discounts on clothing, electronics, and gifts to restaurants bustling with families and friends enjoying lavish feasts, the entire commercial landscape is poised for a boost.
 Additionally, with the UAE being a popular destination for tourists during Eid, sectors like automobiles, hospitality and tourism are primed for a surge in demand.

 “As Eid approaches, we anticipate a significant uptick in demand for transportation services, with a projected surge of up to 10% in daily or weekly bookings.
 This heightened demand is primarily expected from travelers originating from GCC countries, who typically flock to the UAE during this festive period to celebrate with family and friends.
 Given the familial nature of Eid celebrations, we anticipate a preference for spacious and comfortable vehicles, particularly full-sized and compact SUVs.
 These vehicles are well-suited to accommodate families traveling together, providing ample space for both passengers and luggage, ensuring a comfortable and enjoyable journey during this special occasion,” said Soham Shah, Founder and CEO of Selfdrive Mobility